-Strong hurricane winds exceeding 74 mph, along with walls of heavy rain might just shatter more than just a few shingles.
-Upon a visual inspection, if you see cracked or missing shingles, it could be an urgent time to call for a further roof inspection and repair.
+Strong hurricane winds exceeding 74 mph and walls of heavy rain might shatter more than just a few shingles.
+Upon a visual inspection, it could be an urgent time to call for a further roof inspection and repair if you see cracked or missing shingles.

 3. Damaged or Separated Rain Gutters.